Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

-# Azure cognitive search client library for Java
+# Azure cognitive search documents client library for Java

-This is the Java client library for [Azure Cognitive Search](https://docs.microsoft.com/en-us/rest/api/searchservice/).
+This is the Java client library for [Azure Cognitive Search Documents](https://docs.microsoft.com/en-us/rest/api/searchservice/).
-Azure Cognitive Search is a fully managed cloud search service that provides a rich search experience to custom applications.
+Azure Cognitive Search Documents is a fully managed cloud search service that provides a rich search experience to custom applications.
 This library provides an easy (native) way for a Java developer to interact with the service to accomplish tasks like: create and manage indexes, load data, implement search features, execute queries, and handle results.